 By default, CodeTwo Exchange Rules Pro works without any division.
 To enable this feature, use the Tenants configurator (Fig. 1.) which is a standalone tool installed along with other components during the program's setup.
 Thanks to this solution, once the Administration Panel is started, the administrator will be able to define different tenants that can manage their own sets of rules.

 |Fig. 1.
-Tenants configurator window.|
+The Tenants configurator.|

 |Fig. 2.
 Tenant configuration window.|

 |Fig. 3.
-LDAP properties context menu expanded.|
+LDAP properties context menu.|

 |Fig. 4.
-Comparison type expanded.|
+Comparison types.|

 |Fig. 5.
 Tenant configured.|

-Consequently, you need to set the Comparsion type to Contains and fill in the value field with the OU=<your OU> (Fig. 6.).
+Consequently, you need to set the Comparison type to Contains and fill in the value field with the OU=<your OU> (Fig. 6.).

 |Fig. 6.
-Tenant assignment using the Organizational Unit.|
+Tenant assignment using Organizational Unit.|

 Please note that you may add, remove or edit entries at any point within the configurator (Fig. 8.).

 |Fig. 8.
-Add, remove or edit Tenants.|
+Add, remove or edit tenants.|

 |Fig. 9.
-Choice of Tenants to connect to after Administration Panel's starts up.|
+Choice of tenants to connect to at Administration Panel's startup.|

 Thanks to this architecture, you will be able to limit permissions of particular users to a specific entry.
 However, you will probably also need a user that is able to make modifications globally.
-Therefore, the best way to achieve that is to enable the Access Rights for every tenant and then assign at least two users - a global administrator (e.g the Built-In Administrator account) which can manage the Access Rights and the tenant administrator with limitations for a particular entry (Fig. 10).
+The best way to achieve that is to enable access rights for every tenant and then assign at least two users - a global administrator (e.g. the built-in Administrator account) who can manage the access rights and a tenant administrator who is limited to particular entries (Fig. 10).

 |Fig. 10.
-Rules Access Rights set for a particular tenant, including the Global Administrator and the Administrator assigned only for this tenant.|
+Rule access rights set for a tenant, with a Global Administrator and an Administrator assigned only for this tenant.|